My Promise To You

 The role of councillor cannot be effectively performed without complete commitment to the work that needs to be done.

 It’s not about attending all the meetings, although that is essential, too.
-It’s being prepared for those meetings by reading the agenda packages, asking clarifying questions, researching Town Bylaws and past decissions, reading news articles to get the back history of past decisions and seeking the input of the public.
+It’s being prepared for those meetings by reading the agenda packages, asking clarifying questions, researching Town Bylaws and past decisions, reading news articles to get the back history of past decisions and seeking input from the public.

 Commitment is also spending time attending community events, visiting local businesses, and spending time in town looking at our neighbourhoods.